Timothy-Harianja/Pokemon-Tokopedia/README.md

 You can access the project here: [Pokemon Tokopedia](https://pokemon-tokopedia.netlify.app)

+NOTE: The app is currently deployed on Netlify.
+Netlify is mostly used for static pages.
+So the app is deployed without using the node-js server.
+However this git repo includes a server.js file in case that you want to deploy it with a server.

 Below is the documentation on how to use the app, all the functionalities and the file structure.

 ## How to use